robjinman/pro_office_calc/release/README.md

 And at the prompt, run the following, specifying the full path to the app build file

 ```
-    run_app_build /absolute/path/to/steam/app_build_APPID.vdf
+    run_app_build /absolute/path/to/steam/app_build_914430.vdf
 ```

-where APPID is the app's ID.
+Then log into Steamworks and set the build as the default.